el-abdel/ngx-pwd-strength/README.md

 import {APP_INITIALIZER, NgModule} from '@angular/core';
 import {NgxPwdStrengthModule, NgxPwdStrengthService} from "ngx-pwd-strength";

-// By default feedback is enabled, use this config to disable it function initializePwdStrength(pwdStrength: NgxPwdStrengthService) {
+// By default password strenght suggestions is enabled, use this config to disable it function initializePwdStrength(pwdStrength: NgxPwdStrengthService) {
   return () =>
     pwdStrength.init({